rmeyerth/lard-site/docs/toolkit/system-functions.md

 ---
 # System Functions
 System functions provide the ability to include functionality in their language that would not be easy to implement within the language itself.
-It does this by deferring calls to the underlying language which, in this case is Java.
-Let's look at an example of a function to print to the console:
+It does this by deferring calls to the underlying language (Java).
+Let's look at an example of a default function provided in the LARF framework to print to the console:
 ```java
 public class PrintFunction implements SystemFunction {
     @Override